Online Therapy Across Saskatchewan

 Often, these experiences are confusing because they don’t always match the external circumstances of your life.

-I’m Adrie-Anne Gamble, MPCC, CCC, and I support adults recovering from complex trauma.
+I’m Adrie-Anne Gamble, Clinical Counsellor and I support adults recovering from complex trauma.

 Therapy is about creating the conditions where your experience can be understood, felt, and made sense of in a supported way.